vrockai/pipeline-test/docs/content.md

 ---

-## Expanding the range of the respiratory infectome in Australian feedlot cattle with and without respiratory disease using metatranscriptomics.
+## Expanding the range of the respiratory infectome in Australian feedlot cattle with and without respiratory disease using metatranscriptomics
- 30.07.2023, _BP Brito, MJ Frost, K Anantanawat, F Jaya, T Batterham, SP Djordjevic, WS Chang, EC Holmes, AE Darling, PD Kirkland_

-_Animals, Cattle, Rhinitis, Australia, Respiratory Tract Diseases, Viruses, Cattle Diseases_ Bovine respiratory disease (BRD) is one of the most common diseases in intensively managed cattle, often resulting in high morbidity and mortality.
-Although several pathogens have been isolated and extensively studied, the complete infectome of the respiratory complex consists of a more extensive range unrecognised species.
-Here, we used total RNA sequencing (i.e., metatranscriptomics) of nasal and nasopharyngeal swabs collected from animals with and without BRD from two cattle feedlots in Australia.

 [Source](https://doi.org/10.1186/s40168-023-01591-1)

-10.1186/s40168-023-01591-1

 ---